 I just want to finish up on this note – the actual cost of our generator.
 I purchased this particular generator at least five years ago after my old one tried to give me a stroke.
-I wanted a generator with electric start.
+I wanted a generator with an electric start.

 I believe I paid a little under $800 at Costco when the generator went on sale.

-In those five years, we’ve had a handful of power outages and we haven’t lost any food from any of them.
+In those five years, we’ve had a handful of power outages, and we haven’t lost any food from any of them.
 That never really seemed that significant until last week.

 Since the COVID, we decided to up our prepping game and began investing in meat.
 We bought a lot.
-We’re not the cause of the meat shortages last month but we were squeezing every ounce of meat we could into our freezers.
-We even bought a third refrigerator mostly for the freezer because new freezers were nowhere to be found.
+We’re not the cause of the meat shortages last month, but we were squeezing every ounce of meat we could into our freezers.
+We even bought a third refrigerator, mostly for the freezer, because new freezers were nowhere to be found.

 My point is the generator easily saved us more money than it cost just in that single outage.
 That might not make the generator free but without it?
 I wouldn’t have a generator or all that meat.
 My win-win would have been a huge double loss.
 That’s math I can understand.